Boys & Girls Clubs of Central New Hampshire jobs - 43 jobs

 Requirements

-·Must have documentation of at least 3 credits in child development, education, recreation, or another field of study focused on children, awarded by a regionally accredited college or university.
+-Documentation of at least 3 credits in child development, education, recreation, or other field of study focused on children, awarded by an accredited college or university;

 ·Employees who are 19 years of age may be assigned to the senior program.